Nick-the-BinaryTree/text_file_search/README.md

 # Text File Search

-Add files to program.
-Then see which ones contain a term you search for.
+Add files, and their text will be added to an inverted index of terms.
+Afterwards, you can launch queries for which files contain terms.

+***

 Borrowed this man's stemmer: https://github.com/smassung/porter2_stemmer/blob/master/porter2_stemmer.h